data center topology

 Traditional views of data center design

-Depending on the data center network topology deployed, the forwarding of the packets at the access layer can be either Layer 2 or Layer 3.
-A layer 3 approach would involve additional management and configuring IP addresses on hosts in a hierarchical fashion that matches the switch’s assigned IP address.
+Depending on the data center network topology deployed, packet forwarding at the access layer can be either Layer 2 or Layer 3.
+A Layer 3 approach would involve additional management and configuring IP addresses on hosts in a hierarchical fashion that matches the switch’s assigned IP address.

-An alternative approach is to use Layer 2, which has less overhead as Layer 2 MAC addresses do not need specific configuration but have drawbacks with scalability and poor performance.
+An alternative approach is to use Layer 2, which has less overhead as Layer 2 MAC addresses do not need specific configuration.
+However, it has drawbacks with scalability and poor performance.

 Generally, access switches focus on communicating servers in the same IP subnet, allowing any type of traffic – unicast, multicast, or broadcast.
 You can, however, have filtering devices such as a Virtual Security Gateway ( VSG ) to permit traffic between servers, but that is generally reserved for inter-POD ( Platform Optimized Design ) traffic.